BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 thanks to Frank Barron, Wendy Ryan, Steven Carter and Chaz Fitzhugh from Warner Bros, and Fredrica Drotos, Sam Benson and Joseph Mandragona at Middle-earth Enterprises.*

-*© Warner Bros.
+*Â© Warner Bros.
 Entertainment Inc. All rights reserved.
 THE HOBBIT: AN UNEXPECTED JOURNEY, THE HOBBIT: THE DESOLATION OF SMAUG and THE HOBBIT: THE BATTLE OF THE FIVE ARMIES and the names of the characters, items, events and places therein are trademarks of The Saul Zaentz Company d/b/a Middle-earth Enterprises under license to
 New Line Productions, Inc. (s18)*

-*© 2018 New Line Productions, Inc. All rights reserved.
+*Â© 2018 New Line Productions, Inc. All rights reserved.
 The Lord of the
 Rings: The Fellowship of the Ring, The Lord of the Rings: The Two Towers, The Lord of the Rings: The Return of the King and the names of the characters, items, events and places therein are trademarks of The Saul Zaentz Company d/b/a Middle-earth Enterprises